Brad-Smith-90/EmployeeTracker-CMS/README.md

 ## License

-   This project is licensed under the MIT License.
+   This project is licensed under the [MIT License](./LICENSE) .
 See the LICENSE file for more details.

 ## Contributing